How to Make Money With AI: Connect Your AI Workflows to SellerShorts (Step-by-Step Guide)

 If your AI Tool processes personal data, treat it seriously.

-An AI Agent is the automation you build in a platform like n8n, Make, Relevance AI, or Botpress (or any HTTP-compatible service) to complete one specific task.
+An AI Agent is the automation you build (in tools like n8n, Make, Relevance AI, Botpress, or any HTTP-compatible service) to complete one specific task.
 An AI Tool is the product buyers purchase on SellerShorts - it wraps your Agent with a listing, input form, pricing, and delivery.

 No. Many sellers use no-code or low-code workflows.
 What matters is whether the outcome is valuable, repeatable, and easy for a buyer to use.